qruto/laravel-wave/README.md

 }
 ```

-When you need shorter interval between ping events, run command with `--interval` option which receives number of seconds:
+If you require shorter intervals between ping events, use the --interval option to set the number of seconds:

 ```bash
 php artisan sse:ping --interval=30
 ```

 For example, basic `fastcgi_read_timeout` value is `60s` for Nginx + PHP FastCGI server setup.
-Which means that events in the connection must occur more often than 60 seconds to save it persistent.
+This means that to keep the connection persistent, events must occur more often than every **60 seconds**.

-### Web Server
+### Web Server Configuration

-Looks like web servers weren't expect persisted HTTP connections and set traps at several stages 😟
+Web servers usually don't expect persistent HTTP connections and may have limitations at various stages 😟.

-Using Nginx + PHP FPM setup, usually connection limited to `1m` by [FastCGI](https://www.php.net/manual/install.fpm.php).
+For a Nginx + PHP FPM setup, the connection is typically limited to `1m` by [FastCGI](https://www.php.net/manual/install.fpm.php).

-Add next location directive after the end of `location ~ \.php$` body:
+Modify the location directive after the end of `location ~ \.php$` as follows:

 ```nginx
 location = /wave {